 WordPress may seem simple on the outside, but on the inside, it’s a complex system that simultaneously serves your content, handles customer transactions, and manages huge amounts of data.
 And while WordPress is an incredibly stable platform, it’s not unbreakable.

 Even if you’re careful about managing it, you can sometimes find yourself with a broken site.
-Here are six of the most common ways that happens:
+In this post, we’ll look at six of the most common ways that can happen.

 1. Using too many plugins

-WordPress users are spoiled for choice — there are an extensive number of plugins available to website managers.
-There is no magical number of plugins you should or shouldn’t have installed, but it’s important to understand that each one has an impact on your site.
-How?
+WordPress users are spoiled for choice – there is an extensive number of plugins available to website managers.
+There is no magic number of plugins you should or shouldn’t have installed, but it’s important to understand that each one has an impact on your site.
+Why?

-- It’s loading PHP code, the programming language with which WordPress is largely written.
+- Each plugin is loading PHP code, the programming language with which WordPress is largely written.
 This could be perfectly fine … unless the code is poorly written and insecure.

-- It requires updates for security and functionality, which could potentially cause problems.
+- Each plugin requires updates for security and functionality, which could potentially cause problems.

 Before you install a plugin, ask whether you’ll use the majority of the features it offers.
 If not, you may be better off looking for smaller, simpler plugins to provide only the functionality you need.
-Less plugin code running means less risk.
+Less plugin code running on any given web page means less risk.

-Alternatively, plugins like Jetpack provide multiple valuable features so you can install one plugin to accomplish a variety of tasks instead of several plugins, each of which carries its own risks.
-And you can always turn off Jetpack features that you don’t need!
+Plugins such as Jetpack provide multiple valuable features that enable you to install one plugin to accomplish a variety of tasks instead of several individual plugins, each of which carries its own risks.
+And you can always turn off any Jetpack features that you don’t need!
 Plugins like Jetpack are ideal for reducing plugin bloat by using a single solution to meet many needs.

 2. Installing plugins or themes from untrusted sources

 It’s important that you only download plugins and themes from trusted vendors.
-WordPress.org is one of these, but ensure that you purchase premium plugins from their official developers.
+WordPress.org is one of these, but you otherwise must ensure that you purchase premium plugins from their official developers.

 Jetpack, however, is created by Automattic, a top contributor to WordPress and the company behind WordPress.com.
 This means that it’s always up to date and provides trustworthy, reliable solutions for website owners.